aissah/aissah.github.io/index.md

 {% endhighlight %} -->

 **Get in Touch:**
 I'm always eager to connect with fellow researchers, collaborators, and enthusiasts passionate about numerical analysis, uncertainty quantification, and computational geoscience.
-Whether you have a question, a collaboration proposal, or just want to chat about compressing seismic data, feel free to reach out!
-An immediate goal that may be a source of collaboration is evaluating/interpreting the errors introduced by machine learning methods applied in the compression of siesmic data. **If you have a pre-trained module I can use, I would be happy to collaborate.**
+Feel free to reach out if you have a question, a collaboration proposal, or just want to chat about compressing seismic data!
+An immediate goal that may be a source of collaboration is evaluating/interpreting the errors introduced by machine learning methods applied in the compression of seismic data. **I would be happy to collaborate if you have a pre-trained module I can use.**